Trust & Privacy

 • Typical windows are 5 to 10 minutes depending on flow step.

-• Up to 8 hours since last activity.
+• Up to 8 hours since last activity, or until session deletion.
+Lost on restart only when MCP_TRANSIENT_STATE_BACKEND=memory.

 3. Upload staging:

-• Successfully consumed uploads are deleted after request processing.
+• Expires after 15 minutes.
+Successfully consumed uploads are deleted immediately after processing.

 4. PAT records:

-• Retained until the user rotates or deletes the PAT, or deletes account data.
+• Retained in the configured PAT store until the user rotates or deletes the PAT, or deletes account data.

 5. Custom profiles:

-• Retained until the user deletes profiles or deletes account data.
+• Retained in the configured profile store until the user deletes profiles or deletes account data.

 1. Data minimization: